Download additional hardware specifications:

 Rapid Sheet Metal has over 150 employees and 50,000 square feet running 24/5 dedicated to quick turn prototype sheet metal parts.
 Can we handle your project?
 Yes.
 Last year we fabricated over 26,000 unique part numbers!

 Your time is valuable.
-Let RAPID provide a partial or complete prototype assembly in two to three weeks.
-From simple to complex RAPID knows assemblies.
+Let us provide a partial or complete prototype assembly in 2 to 3 weeks.
+Our team can help coordinate the procurement of your custom and catalog parts to build your electro-mechanical assembly fast.

 Quoting & Lead Time Standard ship of 7 work days or less starts with a RAPID Instant Quote.